CompuTec/computec-docs/appengine_versioned_docs/version-2.0/plugins-user-guide/pfi.md

 ### Prerequisites

-- The ProcessForce plugin has to be installed and enabled for the company you want to use ProcessForce Import with.
+- The CompuTec ProcessForce plugin has to be installed and enabled for the company you want to use CompuTec ProcessForce Import with.
-- If new UDFs (User Defined Fields) are added to ProcessForce objects, restart the CompuTec AppEngine service to ensure they appear in the PFI template.
+- If new UDFs (User Defined Fields) are added to CompuTec ProcessForce objects, restart the CompuTec AppEngine service to ensure they appear in the PFI template.

 ### Installation